Datapool

 This workflow of iteratively growing your dataset with the Lightly Worker has the following advantages:

-- You can learn from your findings after each iteration to know which raw data you need to collect next.
+• After each iteration, you can learn from your findings to know which raw data you need to collect next.

-- You don’t need to configure anything, just run the same command again.
+• You don’t need to configure anything.
+Just rerun the same command.

-- Only samples which are different to the existing ones are added to the dataset.
+• Only samples that differ from the existing ones are added to the dataset.

 This example covers how to: